 Books up to 50 hours; Articles up to 25 hours; Research papers up to 25 hours.

-First presentation, twice the length of the presentation.
-Later presentation, the length of the presentation.
+First presentation three times the length of the presentation, plus the presentation time.
+Later presentation, the length of the presentation presentation.

 Participating as an officer or committee member in a professional or industry organisation related to internal auditing, up to 10 hours per annum.

 How do you Monitor and Report your CPE Activities?

 Members are required to monitor and keep a record of their own CPE points and must attest compliance annually with their membership renewal.
 IIA-Australia reports annually on CPE for members holding IIA Global Certifications.